zariuq/Formal-Ethics-Ontology/README.md

 The extended abstract is in "Formal_Ethics_Ontology_Extended_Abstract.pdf".
 This document includes a sketch of how the ethical paradigms might be expressed in a multi-agent reinforcement learning setting.

+The second drafts are a living document: ethics_drafts_v2.kif.

+And the folder Ethics Kifs contains distinct files for the current best versions of the ethical paradigms, supporting definitions, and SUMO class declarations.